 - or a portion of a claim, unless they inform the insured of the specifics of the policy provision or condition/exclusion upon which their decision is based

-- Make arbitrary assignment of comparative negligence.
+- Make arbitrary assignments of comparative negligence.
 Any such assignment must be supported by reasonable evidence and documentation.

 The Minnesota Department of Commerce has the authority to impose fines of up to $10,000 per violation of these laws, as well as to issue Cease and Desist Orders to prohibit future violations.